 Full professorship is the highest academic achievement a member of the faculty can have.
 I now recognize those who were recently promoted to full professor: professors Arindam Bandopadhyaya, Carol Ellenbecker, Virginia Harvey, Martha Montero-Sieburth, Rachel Rubin, and Meng Zhou.

 To all the new full professors, may you continue your outstanding research, teaching, and service, in leading the university by example.
 Thank you so much.

-Finally, I would like to introduce to you three new members of our senior administration: Professor Carol Colbeck, dean of the Graduate College of Education, who joins us from Penn State University; Professor Andrew Grosovsky, dean of the College of Science and Mathematics, who joins us from the University of California Riverside; and Dr. Anne Agee, our chief information officer, who joins us from the Connecticut state university system, where I know she had a good pedigree because she worked with one of my mentors, Dr. David Carter.
+Finally, I would like to introduce to you three new members of our senior administration: Professor Carol Colbeck, dean of the College of Education and Human Development, who joins us from Penn State University; Professor Andrew Grosovsky, dean of the College of Science and Mathematics, who joins us from the University of California Riverside; and Dr. Anne Agee, our chief information officer, who joins us from the Connecticut state university system, where I know she had a good pedigree because she worked with one of my mentors, Dr. David Carter.

 Such examples make it clear that, across our institution, we have a demonstrated commitment to quality and strong foundation for academic excellence.